VardhitVanadium/VardhitVanadium.github.io/README.md

 # About Me
-I am currently an undergraduate electrical engineering at the University of California, Riverside.
+I am currently an undergraduate electrical engineering student at the University of California, Riverside.